 2. Soft Skills

-Soft skills (also called transferable or career skills) refer to general employability skills and include such things as communication, problem solving, positive attitudes and behaviours, adaptability, working with others, and science, technology and mathematics skills.
+Soft skills are also called transferable skills or career skills.
+These refer to general employability skills and include such things as communication, problem solving, positive attitudes and behaviours, adaptability, and working with others.

 The good news is that most job-seekers possess these skills to some extent.
 The better news is that job-seekers with weaknesses in these areas can improve their skills through training, professional development, or obtaining coaching/mentoring from someone who understands these skills.

 You can use the exercise on this downloadable worksheet to discover the most sought after skills needed to get jobs in the modern workplace.
 By rating yourself on these skills, you can see where your strengths and weaknesses may lie.
 Then, you can look for opportunities to develop and practise your underdeveloped skills.

 Worksheet - Career Skills Self-Assessment

 Employers view previous experience as very significant for a number of reasons:

 - If you have experience in a similar role or organisation, you are likely to work effeciently more quickly, as you would require less time to learn what to do and how to do it.

 - Significant previous experience suggests you may have developed a good level of competence, and the possibility that you may bring new ways of working to the benefit of the organisation.